c0dertitan/scratchtutorials/README.md

 ## Green flag
 click the green flag and the variable changes number.

+## Tutorials

+#1: Requested by StellaRedGirl:

+Let's click create!

+so lets grab a "when green flag clicked" block then lets grab a "change [color] effect by (25) " block then a wait(1) lets change the "1" to a "0.01"

+That's it! your cat should be changing color like a rainbow!

 ## About the founder
 * The founder made this website and is a kid
 * this is a open source website.